Kernocal/audio-mixer-extension/README.md

 Currently when ran on sites that dynamically create their audio the extension cannot change playback rate or volume, though pitch and reverb changes still work.

 # Credits
-The SvelteKit browser extension adapter made by antony.
+The [SvelteKit browser extension adapter](https://github.com/antony/sveltekit-adapter-browser-extension) made by antony.
-Tone.js for PitchShift and reverb, maintained by tambien.
+[Tone.js](https://tonejs.github.io/) for PitchShift and reverb, maintained by tambien.
-The initial tapCapture model using unique options method that works with manifest v3, zhw2590582.
+The initial [tapCapture model](https://github.com/zhw2590582/chrome-audio-capture) using unique options method that works with manifest v3, by zhw2590582.